wp-plugins/si-contact-form/trunk/readme.txt

 = I just installed this and do not get any email from it, what could be wrong? =

 Make sure you have the correct "E-mail To:" set in options.
 If that is correct, then this setting in the contact form options might help you....
-E-mail From (optional):
+"E-mail From:" ...
 Normally you should leave this blank because the email will be from the sender.
-If your contact form does not send any email, then set this to an email address on the SAME domain as your web site.
-This fix works when web hosts do not allow PHP to send email unless the "From:" email address is on the same web domain.
+If your contact form does not send any email, then set "E-mail To:" and "E-mail From:" to an email address on the SAME domain as your web site.
+This fix works for web hosts that do not allow PHP to send email unless the email address is on the same web domain.
+They do this to help prevent spam.

 == Screenshots ==